 Progress in addressing Neglected Tropical Diseases (NTDs) in Sudan is measured using a composite index calculated from preventive chemotherapy coverage achieved for lymphatic filariasis, onchocerciasis, schistosomiasis, soil transmitted helminths and trachoma.
-Preventive chemotherapy coverage is very good for schistosomiasis (95%) but below WHO targets for trachoma (51%), onchocerciasis (19%), lymphatic filariasis (17%), soil transmitted helminths (15%).
-Overall, the NTD preventive chemotherapy coverage index for Sudan in 2018 is 30, which represents a substantial increase compared with the 2017 index value (12).
-The country has enhanced tracking and accountability mechanisms with the development of the first NTD Scorecard.
+Preventive chemotherapy coverage in Sudan is high for onchocerciasis (87%), below WHO targets for trachoma (52%), for schistosomiasis (55%), lymphatic filariasis (41%) and for soil transmitted helminths (15%).
+Overall, the NTD preventive chemotherapy coverage index for Sudan in 2019 is 43, which represents a increase compared with the 2018 index value (30).

 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock- outs of essential RMNCAH commodities Q4 2020 The MCH Directorate developed a Guideline for ensuring the continuity of MCH services during COVID-19 for all states to ensure safe services remain available for all during the Covid-19 pandemic.
 All MCH departments organized the training for health staff in coordination with the COVID-19 case management committee and UNFPA.
-Training included Infection Prevention and Control, Visual Triage, and Case management courses for community midwives working at community level and health visitors and health care providers working at PHCs.
+Training included Infection Prevention and Control, Visual Triage, and Case management courses for community midwives working at community level and health visitors and health care providers working at PHC's.
 Advanced training on clinical management was carried out for specialists.
 Implementation of the supervision of RMNCAH services for all states to ensure safe services has continued